therealnicoroshi/modlist/README.md

 2. Press the download button on The Nico Expereince, and wait for it to download.
 Make sure you are logged into Nexus and Lovers Lab at this time.
 3. Set the installation folder to be somewhere like C:\The Nico Expereince. **Do not install it to your desktop or downloads folder.**
 4. The download location does not need to be on a SSD but it makes installing a bit faster.
-5. Press the play button to begin.
+5. Make sure you are logged into both Nexus and Lover's Lab then Press the play button to begin.
-6. Go and pet your nearest fluffy animal whilst Wabbajack does its thing.
-Alternatively read through this readme again.
+6. Some files will need to be manually downloaded during the installation process.
+If they fail for any reason see [potentially problematic files](potentially-problematic-files) for links and instructions to resolve
 7. If the installation is successful, jump for joy and move onto [post installation](#post-installation).
 If the installation is unsuccessful, follow what is below.

 ***